colinmorris/colinmorris.github.com/_posts/2016-07-01-dreaming-rbms.markdown

 ### Making it better

-If I wanted to promote this from a toy project, the first thing I'd do would be to reimplement it using a library with GPU support like TensorFlow or Theano.
-There are also some technical RBM hacks I never got around to trying which probably would have helped (like a sparsity target on hidden units and fast weights for persistent contrastive divergence learning).
-A few more interesting improvements that suggest themselves...

 #### Going Deeper

 RBMs can be stacked on one another to form a [deep belief network](https://en.wikipedia.org/wiki/Deep_belief_network).
 It seems plausible that additional layers would be able to learn higher layers of abstraction and generate even better samples.